Skip to content

 There is a spa, a fitness center and a swimming pool, which for the latter is very unusual for a hotel in the center of Vienna.

-AUSTRIAN AIRWAYS – Thursday, October 23 at 09.50
+AUSTRIAN AIRWAYS – Thursday, October 23rd at 09.50

 The trip to and from Vienna is not included in the price.
-In our opinion, it is clearly preferable that you choose the departure and return time and place yourself, so that it fits into your plans.
+In our opinion, it is clearly preferable that you choose the departure and return time and place yourself, so that it fits into your diary.

-So if you want to take an extra day BEFORE the “official” start of the trip – we can call it the overture of the trip – you can add the extra day during the purchase process.
-The price for a double room at Hotel Alamanac is exactly 2,000 kr.
+So if you want to add an extra day BEFORE the “official” start of the trip – we can call it the overture of the trip – you can add the extra day during the purchasing process.
+The price for a double room at Hotel Alamanac is 1,800 kr. / € 240 pr night

 Vienna incinerator, designed by artist Friedensreich Hundertwasser.

-An extra day: October 27th - 28thIf you want to take an extra day AFTER the “official” end of the trip – we can call it the coda of the trip – you can add the extra day during the purchase process.
-The price for an extra night at our hotel is 2,000 DKK for a double room.
+If you want to have an extra day AFTER the “official” end of the trip – we can call it the coda of the trip – you can add the extra day during the purchasing process.
+The price for an extra night at our hotel is 1,800 DKK / € 240 for a double room.

 What exactly do you get for your 13,000 kr.?